|~ Frequently Asked Questions ~ |

 - What should be done before making any exterior architectural modifications regardless of how minor?

-You need to obtain an Architectural Approval Request Form that can be
+You need to obtain an Request for Architectural Improvement form that can be

 P.O.
 Box 232